UNdot33K/ScriptKiddie_AV/README.md

 so you can do the hashes in your own way, or use the "md5deep" or any other utility.
-Consider though, if the utility you're going to use, meets your expectations, some utilities might be too slow depending the algorithm used, or create hashes without providing any other data to make a more extensive integrity check, although since the MS-DOS era it is known that many viruses were also able to modify file attributes file creation timestamp, as well as the file size, so it can appear normal.
+Consider though, if the utility you're going to use, meets your expectations, some utilities might be too slow depending the algorithm used, or create hashes without providing any other data to make a more extensive integrity check.
+Since the MS-DOS era it is known that many viruses were also able to modify file attributes file creation timestamp, as well as the file size, so it can appear normal.

 ** Using Python i tried to create my own file hash utility, but i had issues accessing every